ameyp-cpp/py-clang-util/README.md

 1. Get code completion candidates at a position in a file.
 The results are cached, making subsequent lookups in the same file faster.
 [Working]
-2. Go to parent refernce of word at a position in a file [Pending]
+2. Go to definition/implementation of symbol at a position in a file [Working]
-3. Go to implementation of word at a position in a file [Pending]
+3. Go to parent reference of word at a position in a file [Pending]
 4. Get a list of compilation errors in a file [Pending]

 Line and column numbers and cursor position all start at 0 for the purpose of creating the View object.